-Beginnings of the church of St. Celynnin in Llangelynnin dates back to the twelfth or thirteenth century, when probably today’s nave was created.
-In the fourteenth and fifteenth centuries, the temple was gradually expanded, first the chancel, and then the northern transept called Capel Meibion, or the chapel of men.
+Beginnings of the church of St. Celynnin in Llangelynnin dates back to the twelfth or thirteenth century, when probably today’s nave was erected.
+In the fifteenth centuries, the church was gradually expanded, first the easter part, and then the northern chapel called Capel Meibion (Chapel of Men).
 It was created so that men could participate in mass in a place separated from women, or because of the desire to separate alien visitors or sick people.
-In the sixteenth century, the southern transept was also added, however, it was demolished in the 19th century.
-The church underwent a thorough renovation in 1932 and 1987.
+In the 16th century, after the Reformation, a southern chapel was also built, but it was pulled down at the beginning of the 19th century.
+Around 1700, the roof of the church was replaced, while the church underwent a major renovation in 1932 and 1987

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.